Shoot better-looking vlogs with a smartphone gimbal

 Cons:

-Best for Pros
+Best for multiple cameras: Hohem iSteady Multi

+The Hohem iSteady is heavier than the other options in this list, with an aluminum design and a larger overall frame.
+Still, it's incredibly versatile in exchange, able to be used not just for your phone but for smaller dedicated cameras like an action camera or even a point-and-shoot like Sony's RX100 series.
+You get roughly 8 hours of run time with the iSteady — though that figure will vary depending on the weight of the phone or camera you're mounting — and it's packed full of all the motion presets and tracking features you'd expect.

+If you are using the iSteady with your phone, you can connect to Hohem's app using Bluetooth, or the included Micro-USB cable to control those preset actions and plenty of other features from time lapses to rolling and tilting movements.
+Of course, with the added bulk and weight, this won't necessarily be your first choice if what you're after is the most compact gimbal possible.
+Still, it's a great and relatively affordable solution for videographers with multiple types of compact cameras in their arsenal.

 Bottom line

-There are plenty of great gimbals to choose from these days, but most people will be well-served by the DJI Osmo Mobile 3.
+There are plenty of great gimbals to choose from these days, but most people will be well-served by the DJI OM 4.
 It's affordable, well-made, portable, and easy to set up and use.
-The simple controls on the handle keep your mind on the shot rather than on the gear, and being able to toss your phone on and start shooting without worrying about perfect balance is a game changer for casual shooting.
+The simple controls on the handle keep your mind on the shot rather than on the gear, and being able to toss your phone on with the magnetic mount and start shooting without worrying about perfect balance is a game-changer for casual shooting.

-Even better for beginners and pros alike, there are plenty of preset camera movement options in the DJI Mimo app that allow you to easily shoot tracking shots, panoramas, time lapses, and more.
+Even better for beginners and pros alike, there are plenty of preset camera movement options in the DJI Mimo app that allow you to easily shoot tracking shots, panoramas, time-lapses, and more.
 The fact that the battery lasts through an entire day of shooting and recharges with the same cable you use to charge your phone is just smooth icing on the cake.
-What's not to love?
+Among the best smartphone gimbals available, it's the one we trust the most.

 Credits — The team that worked on this guide

-Hayato Huseman is a recovering trade show addict and video editor for Android Central based out of Indianapolis.
+Hayato Huseman is a recovering trade show addict and was a video editor for Android Central based out of Indianapolis.
 He can mostly be found complaining about the cold and enthusing about prog metal on Twitter at @hayatohuseman.

 We may earn a commission for purchases using our links.
 Learn more.